thomas-sittler/jekyll-now/_posts/2018-05-29-frivolity.md

-I met a dutch gambler in a dream,
+I met a Dutch gambler in a dream;
-she had a mischievous, savage beauty.
+she had a raw beauty, Savage and mischievous.

-We bet, and each wager did seem
+We bet and her wagers did seem
-enticing, advantageous, truly.
+so full of promise, each innocent and auspicious.

 But no matter the twists and turns of chance
 it was a sure loss, she had known in advance.